The history of the Voynich MS is described in three parts, on three pages:

 Looking at the production of each single bifolio (or foldout folio), there is little or no doubt, that the illustration outline was drawn first.
 Secondly, the text was written, carefully avoiding the illustation.
 There are, however, cases, where the text interleaves with the illustration, and the size of the gap between (for example) braches of a herb exactly fits the size of the word written in between.
 This has been seen by some as an indication that the text is meaningless filler, but it could also mean that the page has been copied from a well-prepared draft.
 Whether all four drawings on a bifolio were done before all four text sections, or it was done page by page, seems impossible to say.

 It is not clear whether the painting was done on individual bifolios, or only after the quires were already collated.
 This question can quite possibly still be answered, by a comprehensive analysis of the use of colours throughout the manuscript.
-This includes a complete overview of all the hues of the paints, and paint transfer between folios by contact.
-Until now, these aspects have only been looked at in piecemeal fashion, currently most actively by Nick Pelling (4), leading to results that are still very debatable.
+This should include a complete overview of all the hues of the paints, and paint transfer between folios by contact.
+Until now, these aspects have only been looked at in piecemeal fashion, currently most actively by Nick Pelling (7), leading to results that are still very debatable.

 There is every reason to believe that the Voynich MS was basically produced bifolio per bifolio (or foldout folio), as the properties discovered by Currier (different hands and different text statistics throughout the MS) are generally consistent for each bifolio.
 This issue is closely related to the question of the current page order of the MS, and whether this is the same as the order intended by the author, which is discussed further below.